Austro-Hungarian rule in Bosnia and Herzegovina: Ethnic relations

 In order to suppress national aspirations, the Austrian-Hungarian authorities tried to limit the activity of the Franciscans in Bosnia and Herzegovina.
 The Emperor and the Holy See discussed the reestablishment of the Catholic Church in Bosnia and Herzegovina.
 The Emperor's goal was to have the Church in Bosnia subordinated to his secular power within the Church.
 In the end, in 1881, the Holy See yielded, on condition that the Emperor did not explicitly mention his authority in a bulla which he, however, did.
 After establishing secular power over the Catholic Church in Bosnia and Herzegovina, the Emperor established the cathedral in Sarajevo and named Archbishop Dr. Josip Štadler as its head.
 Just before the occupation of Bosnia and Herzegovina, the Croatian Sabor asked the Emperor to alter the situation in Bosnia and Herzegovina so it could be unified with the Kingdom of Croatia-Slavonia and the Kingdom of Dalmatia.
 The Emperor refused to accept this demand and dismissed the Sabor.
-This was done as the Austrian-Hungarian authorities had a plan to isolate Bosnia and Herzegovina from its neighbouring Slavic countries, Croatia and Serbia, and to halt the national aspirations of the peoples in Bosnia and Herzegovina.
-The authorities did not only suppress the Croatian and Serbian names, but also any flags, coats of arms and folk songs.
+This was done as the Austrian-Hungarian authorities had a plan to isolate Bosnia and Herzegovina from its neighbouring Slavic countries, Croatia and Serbia, and to halt the national aspirations of the nations in Bosnia and Herzegovina.
+The authorities did not only suppress the Croatian and Serbian names but also any flags, coats of arms and folk songs.
 Any activity that would emphasise a common interest of Croats in Bosnia and Herzegovina and those in the Triune Kingdom was suppressed from the start.
 As they were unable to form a political party, especially under Kállay's administration, Croats formed various musical societies, reading rooms, schools, economic institutions and newspapers.
-The authorities forbade these societies from using the word "Croatian", even though they allowed use of the word "Serbian" for Serbian societies.
+The authorities forbade these societies from using the word "Croatian", even though they allowed the use of the word "Serbian" for Serbian societies.
 Only later was the use of the word "Croatian" allowed.
 This official policy was pushed by Hungarian circles, especially under Kállay and his successor Stephan Burián von Rajecz.
 The goal of their policy was to weaken the Croatian position in Bosnia and Herzegovina by strengthening the Serbian position, in order to make unification of Bosnia and Herzegovina with Croatia less likely.
 Even though the authorities tried to isolate Bosnia and Herzegovina from the influence of neighbouring Slavic countries, Croatian people in Bosnia were nevertheless influenced by all three major political movements from Croatia, first the Illyrian movement, later Yugoslavism and Croatian nationalism.